Acorn Worms and Regeneration of Human Body Parts

 The gill slits are located behind the collar.
 Water enters the worm via the mouth and then flows over the gills.
 Oxygen leaves the water and enters the blood vessels of the gills while carbon dioxide moves from the blood into the gills.
 The water leaves the body and returns to the sea through the gill slits.

-The excretory organ is located near the heart and is known as the glomerulus or kidney.
+The excretory organ is located next to the heart and is known as the glomerulus or the kidney.
 This organ removes waste from the blood.

 An Acorn Worm on the Deep Sea Floor